andreapaiola/css-reset/README.md

 # css-reset
-Modern CSS reset &amp; beautyfull common defaults
+Modern CSS reset &amp; beautyfull common defaults, with:
+- columns with breakpoint
+- sidebar
+- fluid font size with clamp
+- grid container with breakouts, also fullwidth